atraboulsi27/Needleman-Wunsch/README.md

 * <ins>Optimal Sub-Stucture</ins>:

-In our problem, optimal sub-structure presents itself as follows: If I know the optimal solution of a sub-sequence of the two strings, then I know that by adding one new character there are three possible solutions to this sub-problem.
-The first, is inserting a gap in the first sub-string, the second is inserting a gap in the second sub-string, and the third is inserting the new character from both strings, as is, may it be a match or a mismatch.
+In our problem, optimal sub-structure presents itself as follows: If I know the optimal solution of a sequence of two strings, then I know that by adding one new character to each string, there are three possible solutions to the optimal alignment of the newly formed strings.
+The first, is inserting a gap in the first string and adding the new character for the second string, the second option is adding the new character for the first string and a gap in the second string, and the third is inserting the new character for both strings, as is, may it be a match or a mismatch.
 To decide which option to choose, we rely on a basic scoring system.
 What this does, is assign a grade to each possible eventuality based on a pre-determined schema.
-In preactice it is common to assign a grade of -1 to any gap or mismatch, and a grade 1 to a match.
+In practice it is common to assign a grade of -1 to any gap or mismatch, and a grade of 1 to a match.
+When the grades are assigned, the best match is the one that has the highest grade.

+* <ins>Overlapping Sub-Problems and Memoization:</ins>:

+In our problem, we can show that given two strings of characters, it is possible to determine the best global alignment by deconstructing the problem into simpler sub-problems.
+As was shown previously, we can determine an optimal solution for the addition of one character to an already optimal sequence alignment.
+Therefore, by scanning sequences one by one, we can divide the problem into simpler sub-problems that are essantially the same as solving the optimal sub-structure problem.
+In our case, the optimal alignment can be determined by a memoization step that saves the grade of the current optimal solution into an array, by calculating it from the grade assigned to each possible solution to a previous sub-problem.
+Since the problems are decreasing in size until the two sub-strings reach a length of 0, the algorithm terminates correctly, filling an array of scores for each sub-sequence.
+Finally, a traceback step is required to extract the best global alignment from the array.

+What makes the Needleman-Wunsch Algorithm different from the LCS dynamic algorithm, is the traceback step.
+In fact, to fill the matrix we use the exact same steps.

+However, in our case we are not interested in the traceback algorithm as we will concentrate on determining the grade of each sub-problem, and the filling of the memoization matrix.

 ## Code Description: